-A fund consists of a portfolio of selected securities (e.g. bonds issued by European companies) that is managed by experts – the fund managers.
-As required by the Austrian Investment Fund Act, this portfolio is broadly diversified.
-That means that it invest in numerous companies and/or countries, for example.
-For every fund, a so-called net asset value is established frequently (at least daily).
-This value is based on the value of the fund’s assets.
-The number of shares issued by the fund is not limited, which is also why the term “open-ended investment funds” is in use.
+A fund consists of a portfolio of selected securities (e.g. bonds issued by European companies) that is managed by the fund managers.
+As required by the Investment Fund Act, such portfolio is broadly diversified.
+That means it invests in numerous companies and/or countries.
+For every fund, a net asset value is established frequently (at least daily).
+The value is based on the value of the fund’s assets.
+The number of shares issued by the fund is not limited, which is why the term “open-ended investment funds” is in use.

-Basic principles of investment funds according to the Austrian Investment Fund Act:
+Basic principles of investment funds according to the Investment Fund Act:

 Management is handled by a specialised institution (i.e. an asset management company)

 The funds are managed and the securities are selected by experts (i.e. fund managers)

 Broad risk diversification e.g. in securities of different issuers, countries, and categories

 Permanent establishment of the net asset value